Production & Design Artistic Review

 "How do you imagine your college education will enhance your ability to make theater?"
 In addition to bringing a hard copy with you, you must upload your statement to the Drama Artistic Review portal, in advance.

 • A portfolio in a single PDF, PowerPoint, Keynote or similar digital file to be presented at the time of the artistic review.
 You may present your portfolio on a laptop, tablet or similar device.
 Your portfolio should showcase three to five of your recent projects that highlight your contribution to the production.
 It may contain photographs, drawings, sketches, research, sound cues, drafting, etc. that demonstrate your experiences.
 Managers should present excerpts of one or two scripts that demonstrate your organization, coordination and communication skills.
 If you have had art classes – drawing, painting, photography, etc. – please include some examples of that work.
-In addition to bringing your digital portfolio with you, you must upload it in a single PDF digital file to the Drama Artistic Review portal by the artistic review scheduling deadline of your decision period.
+In addition to bringing your digital portfolio with you, you must also upload it in a single PDF digital file to your Drama Artistic Review portal by the artistic review scheduling deadline of your decision period.

 CONVERSATION